pilotmoon/popclipweb/site/guide/getting-started.md

 There are 3 ways to obtain PopClip:

-* **Direct download (free trial, unlockable with license key)**: Download PopClip from the [Downloads]() page on this website.
+* **Direct download (free trial, unlockable with license key)**: Download PopClip from the [downloads](/download) page on this website.
 The download is a zip file containing the PopClip app.
 Unzip the file and drag the PopClip app to your Applications folder.

 * **Mac App Store**: PopClip is available to buy on the Mac App Store as a one-time purchase.
 [View PopClip on Mac App Store]().